tjamesallen15/tyrael/README.md

 # Tyrael

-Modern REST API server built with Java 17 and Spring Boot 3.4, featuring PostgreSQL database integration and comprehensive security.
+It is a modern REST API server built with Java 17 and Spring Boot 3.4, featuring PostgreSQL database integration.
+It includes complete create, read, update, and delete functionality for James Allen's applications, highlighting his development expertise.

 ## Tech Stack